Most populous city in the world – Shanghai

 The Circular Pedestrian Bridge is an amazing sight in Shanghai.

-This large circular pedestrian overpass provides access to the Pearl Oriental Tower, also connecting shopping malls, cafes, restaurants, train stations and office building.
+This large circular pedestrian overpass provides access to the Pearl Oriental Tower, also connecting shopping malls, cafes, restaurants, train stations, and office buildings.
 It took me quite a while to walk one round.

 I had a stroll at the walkway of the bridge and enjoy the views of the city.